“This is what I want you to understand,” said Mateusz as he drew lines and dots on his crude map of Poland.

 Then, in 1741, Prussia conquered Silesia, and Wrocław was now a German city, Breslau.
 Late in the eighteenth century, three separate partitions of Poland took place.
 Russia, Prussia, and Austria divided the territory, and for the next 125 year, Poland as a nation ceased to exist.

 With the Treaty of Versailles ending World War I in 1918, Poland became an independent republic, but Breslau was still west of the Polish-German border.
-For most of World War II it was unaffected, and German and Polish refugees swelled the city to over a million inhabitants.
+For most of World War II it remained untouched, and German and Polish refugees swelled the city to over a million inhabitants.

-Finally, as the Soviets approached in February 1945, Germany decided that Breslau was a fortress to be held at all costs.
+Finally, as the Soviets approached in February 1945, Germany decided that Breslau was a fortress, and they tried to hold it at all costs.
 Some 18,000 froze to death during a botched evacuation attempt, and the Battle of Breslau lasted three months and resulted in 40,000 additional deaths.
 Half the city was destroyed.
 The city capitulated on May 6, just two days before Germany surrendered and the war in Europe ended.

 By that time, FDR, Churchill, and Stalin had already met in Yalta and agreed on redrawing Poland’s borders.
 Immediately after Breslau fell, the Soviet Union declared it to be a Polish city and renamed it Wrocław.